osate/website/source/osate-releases.md

 #### Notable changes

- * This release contains significant improvements to the faulst tree analysis.
+ * This release contains significant improvements to the fault tree analysis.

 #### Fixed issues